 The findings of this study clearly show that single/ divorced/ widowed women, low income and private sector employees should be given more attention.
 They reported a lower life satisfaction compared to the other groups.
-Emotional support, empathy and financial support are the main necessity to this group.
+Emotional support, empathy and financial support are the main need to this group.
 Single mothers with low income are especially the ones with the most life struggles and highest pressure.
 The increasing living cost at urban areas would only worsen their emotional stability and life satisfactions.
-Thus, policy makers, psychologists, welfare workers and such can benefit from this study by providing guidelines in making policies, programmes, and planning in helping middle-aged women.
-This group requires help since they are the foundation for public and family harmony.
+Thus, the results of this study can serve as a guideline for any programs designed to help middle-aged women, especially of low life satisfaction.
+This group needs help as they are the foundation for public and family harmony.